Supervised Reward Inference: Supervised Reward Inference

-This direct reward function inference approach, if it performed $N$-shot inference (i.e., used $N$ trajectories as input) with trajectories of length $L_B$, would produce a model from trajectories to reward functions \(f_\theta: \mathcal{T}^N \rightarrow \mathcal{R}\), allowing reward inference on a single state $s$ through \(f_\theta(\{\tau_n\}_{n=1}^N)(s).\) Such a model would work well in those cases studied previously where the exact reward function is known \citep{shah2019feasibility}, or where a parameterized form $r_\psi$ of the reward function is known, in which case $f_\theta$ could use $\psi$ as its target.
+Such an $f_\theta$ would be applicable in those cases studied previously where the exact reward function is known \citep{shah2019feasibility}, or where a parameterized form $r_\psi$ of the reward function is known, in which case $f_\theta$ could use $\psi$ as its target.
 However, this is not a general solution, as true human reward functions in complex environments are unlikely to have known parameterizations (see Section \ref{sec:datasetconstruction}).

 Instead, we teach $f_\theta$ to predict samples of the reward given a state as input: $r(s) \approx f_\theta(\{\tau_n\}_{n=1}^N, s)$.
 A further enhancement offers an immense efficiency gain: the behavior trajectories (and thus task) need not be reprocessed at every timestep, and can instead be preprocessed into a task encoding.
 We call the resulting task encoder $f_{\theta_f}$ (the blue path in Figure \ref{fig:arch}), and the state-encoder and final reward model $g_{\theta_g}$ (the red path in Figure \ref{fig:arch}).\footnote{Note that this structure also allows us to train multi-task policies by conditioning on the task embedding output from $f_{\theta_f}$ \citep{yu2019meta}, which we explore in experiments with reach tasks.} This final structure allows us to formally define SRI.